n1o/study_notes/study_notes/notes/importance_sampling.md

 ## Accuracy and efficiency of importance sampling estimates

 We can analyze the distribution of importance weights to discover possible problems.
-In general if the largest ratio is too large compared to the average, then the estimates are ofthen poor.
+In general if the largest ratio is too large compared to the average, then the estimates are often poor.

-If the wariance of the weights is finite we can estimate the effective sample size:
+If the variance of the weights is finite we can estimate the effective sample size:

 $$S_{eff} = \frac{1}{\sum_{s=1}^S (\tilde{w}(\theta^s))^2} $$